- Bats Right, Throws Right

 - Born December 4, 1974 in Tokyo, Japan

 Tadahito Iguchi was a star in Japan before coming to the United States at age 30 to play in the majors.
-He has been part of the 2005 World Series winning 2005 White Sox as well as the division-winning 2007 Philadelphia Phillies.
+He was part of the 2005 World Series-winning Chicago White Sox as well as the division-winning Philadelphia Phillies in 2007.
+He also won the 2010 Japan Series and was an Olympic Silver Medalist.

 Iguchi was the 1996 first-round draft choice of the Daiei Hawks.
 Before his first season began, he tore ankle ligaments and he struggled his first few years.
 He played for the West Oahu CaneFires in 1997.
 In his first three seasons he never hit over .224 or had an OBP over .310.
 He hit 21 homers in 1998 but the free-swinging player (234 Ks in 1998-1999) was not contributing as expected.